Information about Puerto Princesa

 Drinking in public

-There has been a nationwide ban for drinking in public, although mostly enforced in bigger cities.
+There has been a nationwide ban on drinking in public, although mostly enforced in bigger cities.
 But while in Puerto Princesa, it is still best to keep the drinking and smoking inside dining and drinking establishments’ premises.

 Best Neighborhoods to Stay in Puerto Princesa